CarlyGallagher/taurus-portfolio/README.md

 * Its done when their are social links leading to those sites (linkedin, github, upwork, instagram, stack overflow)

 * Its done has a fun facts sections with interactive clicking

+* its done when a cherub swings across with the title